Sign in for exclusive products and special discounts.

 The First Amendment and To Kill a Mockingbird

-The Teacher Manual contains detailed instructions on how to implement the unit.
-It describes how to conduct the project, how to develop problem-solving skills and awareness, and how to lead students into considering all sides of the situation.
+The Teacher Manual for the Final Appeal problem-based learning (PBL) unit contains detailed instructions on how to implement the unit.
+It describes how to conduct the project, how to help students develop problem-solving skills, and how to guide students to consider all sides of the situation.

 A teacher has been fired for using To Kill a Mockingbird in her class.
 She sued the district and lost.
 Now she is appealing to a district court.
 In this PBL unit, students take on the role of members of the court of appeals who must decide the case.